Becoming a Christian

 - Baptism in water deals with your past (burial of the old life).
 The filling by the Holy Spirit is given, not for our benefit, but that we might serve Jesus and his kingdom.

-- Receiving the Holy Spirit is not a "once only" occurrence, but is something that we are to seek on an ongoing basis.
+- Receiving the Holy Spirit gives us power in our Christian walk to do God's mighty deeds.
+He also gives a gift of speaking in new tongues, whereby our spirit communicates with God's spirit in a pure and direct way.
+Receiving the Holy Spirit is not a "once only" occurrence, but is something that we are to seek on an ongoing basis.
 If we go on asking, we will go on receiving.

 |who is the Holy Spirit?||background to the bible||Christian jargon explained|

 |Find a Church|

 |After completing all Level 1 pages, move up a Level:|